FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_file_archiving/_index.md

 The global File Archiving configuration page is found at **Setup &gt; File Archiving**.
 There you can enable the feature and configure the global archiving policy, the archiving folder, whether or not encryption is required including the encryption certificate, and how long to keep the archived files.
 To configure the file archiving global configuration, refer to <a href="t_st_file_archiving_conf" class="MCXref xref">File archiving global configuration</a>.

 The file archiving configuration for each business unit can be inherited from the global file archiving configuration or changed for the current business unit.
-To configure file archiving for a business unit, refer to <a href="#" class="MCXref xref">Manage business units</a>.
+To configure file archiving for a business unit, refer to <a href="" class="MCXref xref">Manage business units</a>.

 For individual accounts the file archiving policy can be inherited or overwritten.
 To configure the file archiving policy for an account, refer to <a href="../../accounts" class="MCXref xref">Manage Accounts</a>.
 File archiving can also be configured for account templates.
 To configure the file archiving policy for an account template, refer to <a href="../../c_st_advancedaccountadministration/c_st_accounttemplates/t_st_accounttemplates" class="MCXref xref">Manage account templates</a>.